FIVE MOST SURPRISING FINDS

 Why does American society invest billions in addressing fatherlessness in boys — mentoring programs, anti-gang initiatives, reentry services — while investing almost nothing in the parallel crisis among girls, whose suffering is equally documented but expressed internally rather than externally?

-A puzzle master looks at that disparity and identifies the variable: visibility.
-Boys externalize damage in ways that cost the state money — incarceration, policing, emergency services.
-Girls internalize damage in ways that cost them personally — depression, abusive relationships, economic dependency, generational repetition.
+A puzzle master looks at that gap and identifies the variable — visibility.
+Boys push damage outward in ways that cost the state money through incarceration, policing, and emergency services.
+Girls pull damage inward in ways that cost them personally through depression, abusive relationships, economic dependency, and generational repetition.
 The state responds to what it can measure in budget lines.
-The daughter’s breakdown does not appear on a balance sheet.
+The daughter's breakdown does not appear on a balance sheet.

 The Solution